cosma203/user-api/README.md

 ### `npm start`

-Starts the server in development mode </br>
+Starts the server in development mode. </br>
-Server is running on [localhost:5000](https://localhost:5000)
+Server is running on [localhost:5000](https://localhost:5000).

 ### `npm test`